 (a) Building Height A building must comply with the requirements of the Building Height Plan (Figure 3). (b) Building setbacks to the street A building must have a maximum setback of 3 metres from the street alignment to Joondalup Drive, Eddystone Avenue, and Hodges Drive for a minimum of 25% of the frontage of the lot.
 There is no minimum or maximum setback to the street alignment for the remainder of the frontage of the lot.
-For all other streets, a building must have a minimum setback of 3 metres to the street (c) Side and Rear Setbacks alignment.
-For lots abutting the Mitchell Freeway, a building must have a minimum setback of 1.5 metres (d) Building Façade For all other lots, there is no minimum or maximum side or rear setback requirement.
-A building on Joondalup Drive, Eddystone Avenue, Hodges Drive and Injune Way must address those streets. (e) Ground Floor Façade Not less than 50% of the area of the ground floor street façade is to be glass windows or doors.
-For the external wall of a building which predominately faces the Mitchell Freeway, the area of a wall above 3 metres shall contain not less than 25% glass windows. (f) Pedestrian Shelter A pedestrian shelter must be provided to the entrance of a building. (g) Fencing A fence located between the street alignment and the building must be visually permeable above 0.75 metres from natural ground level, and must have a maximum height of 4.8 2.0 metres from natural ground level.
-Any such fencing must be constructed to a high aesthetic quality and must be constructed of masonry, concrete, timber, decorative metal or painted or galvanised steel or aluminium sheeting. (h) Minimum Car Parking standard To be provided in accordance with Table 2 of the Scheme. (i) Landscaping A minimum of 8% of the area of a development site shall be designed, developed and maintained as landscaping which shall include an area no less than 3 metres wide along all street boundaries except to the extent that a building is located within that area.
+For all other streets, a building must have a minimum setback of 3 metres to the street alignment. (c) Side and Rear Setbacks For lots abutting the Mitchell Freeway, a building must have a minimum setback of 1.5 metres For all other lots, there is no minimum or maximum side or rear setback requirement. (d) Building Façade A building on Joondalup Drive, Eddystone Avenue, Hodges Drive and Injune Way must address those streets. (e) Ground Floor Façade Not less than 50% of the area of the ground floor street façade is to be glass windows or doors.
+For the external wall of a building which predominately faces the Mitchell Freeway, the area of a wall above 3 metres shall contain not less than 25% glass windows. (f) Pedestrian Shelter A pedestrian shelter must be provided to the entrance of a building. (g) Fencing A fence located between the street alignment and the building must be visually permeable above 0.75 metres from natural ground level, and must have a maximum height of 1.8 metres from natural ground level. (h) Minimum Car Parking standard To be provided in accordance with Table 2 of the Scheme. (i) Landscaping A minimum of 8% of the area of a development site shall be designed, developed and maintained as landscaping which shall include an area no less than 3 metres wide along all street boundaries except to the extent that a building is located within that area.
 For lots abutting the Mitchell Freeway, the area between the freeway and the building must be developed and maintained with screen landscaping.
 This area must be readily accessible from within the lot boundaries.